dabeaz/curio/docs/reference.rst

    Create a new task that runs the async function *corofunc*.  *args* are the arguments provided to *corofunc*.
 Returns a :class:`Task` instance as a result.
-The *daemon* option, if supplied, specifies that the new task will never be joined and that it's result may be disregarded.
+The *daemon* option, if supplied, specifies that the new task will never be joined and that its result may be disregarded.
 The *report_crash* option specifies whether or not tasks that terminate due to an uncaught exception print a log message or not.
    The default behavior is ``True``.
+Resist the urge to turn off crash reporting--doing so can make debugging much more difficult.

    Note: ``spawn()`` creates a completely independent task.
 The resulting task is not placed into any kind of task group as might be managed by :class:`TaskGroup`